 Board of Directors

-Our Board of Directors consists of people who live, work, and in some cases, were born, in the Feather River Watershed.
+Our Board of Directors consists of people with deep connections to the Feather River region.

 Fund Development Committee

 JP has lived in Sierra and Plumas Counties for the last 40 years.
 She and her husband Byrd are owners and managers of Green Gulch Ranch and have long been in the agricultural business.
 Together they have raised their children in Sierra Valley and they love the wildlife and wide open spaces.
 When JP is not working on her family ranch she is likely visiting their cabin at Lake Almanor and donating her time with Feather River Land Trust and Feather River College Foundation where she is also a Board Member.